 There are several factors that one should consider when deciding whether to go with a lab study or home study.

 Likelihood of OSA

-You physician will conduct an evaluation and will only recommend a home sleep study if it’s highly likely that you have moderate to severe OSA.
+Your physician will conduct an evaluation and will only recommend a home sleep study if it’s highly likely that you have moderate to severe OSA.
 If the probability is low then a home sleep study should not be recommended.

 In addition, a home sleep study will only be recommended if your doctor does not have reason to believe that another condition may exist.
-Other sleep disorders can be detected in a lab setting where as a home sleep test can only detect the presence of OSA.
+Other sleep disorders can be detected in a lab setting whereas a home sleep test can only detect the presence of OSA.

 Cost and Coverage

-These days, insurance companies are pushing for more home testing because OSA screening is becoming more common and home testing is of course less expensive when compared to lab testing.
+These days, insurance companies are pushing for more home testing because OSA screening is becoming more common and home testing is, of course, less expensive when compared to lab testing.

-Those who have a high deductible plans or carry no insurance at all may be more attracted to a home sleep study while those with ample coverage may desire the most accurate equipment which will be sleep lab testing.Share This Post:
+Those who have a high deductible plan or carry no insurance at all may be more attracted to a home sleep study while those with ample coverage may desire the most accurate equipment which will be sleep lab testing.Share This Post: